BMO Field is one of just two Canadian stadiums lucky enough to have been selected as a venue for the upcoming 2026 World Cup.

 Initially, the site was purpose-built for European football, serving first and foremost as the home of Toronto FC.
 However, in 2014, the stadium underwent a series of changes and was redeveloped into a facility that was capable of hosting Canadian football – it was at this point that the Toronto Argonauts moved into the ground.

-At this current moment in time, BMO Field has an approximate capacity of 30,000.
-However, an expansion has been planned in light of its selection as a venue for the 2026 World Cup which will see its capacity rise to 45,736.
+BMO Field originally had a capacity of 30,000, but an expansion was completed in light of its selection as a venue for the 2026 World Cup, with the new capacity now over 45,000.

 What makes BMO Field worthy of hosting a World Cup